valancej/documentation/_basic/languages-frameworks/dart.md

 ## Installing dependencies

-You can install any dependencies you defined in your pubspec.yaml by running
+You can install any dependencies you defined in your pubspec.yaml by running:

 ```shell
 pub get